 Recipe adapted from Mel’s Kitchen Cafe’s recipe for the Best Zucchini Bread.

-You can wrap a cooled loaf tightly with foil and place in a gallon freezer bag to freeze for up to six months.
+You can wrap a cooled loaf of gluten-free zucchini bread tightly with foil and place in a gallon freezer bag to freeze for up to six months.
 This is a great option if you have a ton of zucchini to use up and you want to make a few batches of this bread.

 It’s so nice to be able to pull out some loaves of it in a few months for a nice breakfast or snack!
 Last year, I pulled a couple out of the freezer to bring with me to visit family for Thanksgiving and everyone loved it.